Labral1497/Disk-searcher/README.md

 # Disk-searcher
-A multithreaded code to find files
+A multithreaded code to find and copy files that begin with a specified prefix.
-To begin a search please run a command in the upcoming format:
+To begin please run a command in the upcoming format:
 >java DiskSearcher <# milestoneQueueFlag> <# file-prefix> <# root directory> <# destination directory> <# of searchers> <# of copiers>
 keys: